apacheignite/documentation/clustering/cluster.md

   "title": "Cluster Node Attributes"
 }
 [/block]
-All cluster nodes on startup automatically register all environment and system properties as node attributes.
+All cluster nodes on startup automatically register all the environment and system properties as node attributes.
 However, users can choose to assign their own node attributes in the configuration:
 [block:code]
 {
   "codes": [